fardina/q2a-wysiwyg-matheditor/README.md

 Since I first released this, [Question2Answers](https://www.question2answer.org/) team integrated natively the [CKEditor 4](https://github.com/ckeditor/ckeditor-dev) as WYSIWYG :thumbsup:

-But this plugin is still good if you want to have Math formulas.
+But this plugin is still good if you want to have Math formulas addon.

 ## :speech_balloon: Feedback